Disability adjustments for the test

 The Selective Education Unit may contact you and/or the school to confirm the adjustments the student has at school.
 In many cases, if the requested adjustments are already provided at school, the Unit can arrange for these in the test without supporting documentation.

 The Unit will try to assist in unforeseeable emergency situations such as where a student may suffer a broken arm just before the test.
-However, some adjustments for existing conditions, such as large print, cannot be modified or added to after 16 November 2022.
+However, some adjustments for existing conditions, such as large print, cannot be modified or added to after the closing date of applications.
 Adjustments requested after the applications close cannot be guaranteed.

 Examples of reasonable adjustments